awell-health/action-set-careflow-live/README.md

 Run `npm run all` to run the suite of tests, and make sure `npm run publish` is run (part of `npm run all`) so the build is included in the release.
-The build pipeline was provided by [github](https://github.com/actions/typescript-action), and the release script (to tag and push a new release) is also provided by github, in the `./scripts` directory.
+The build pipeline was provided by [GitHub](https://github.com/actions/typescript-action), and the release script (to tag and push a new release) is also provided by GitHub, in the `./scripts` directory.